 User Rating 4.6/5 4.5/5 4.3/5

-📌Why paid tools still matter: Free apps are excellent for enthusiasts, but they typically don’t decrypt every disc and often require two-step workflows (remux → transcode) to get small, Plex-friendly files.
-A paid ripper bundles decryption, compression, presets, batch jobs, and hardware acceleration—saving time and avoiding Plex transcoding on your devices.
+📌Why professional tools still matter: Free apps are excellent for enthusiasts, but they typically don’t decrypt every disc and often require two-step workflows (remux → transcode) to get small, Plex-friendly files.
+A professional ripper bundles decryption, compression, presets, batch jobs, and hardware acceleration—saving time and avoiding Plex transcoding on your devices.

 Step 1: If you don't already have a Plex account, go to Plex.tv and create one.
 Then, download and install the Plex Media Server on your computer or NAS device.